Skip to Main Content

 Pandemic student loan payment refunds

-When the federal government paused student loan payments during the COVID-19 pandemic on March 13, 2020, it meant borrowers didn’t need to pay but could if they chose to.
-Many who did hoped to benefit from anticipated debt forgiveness — up to $10,000 for eligible borrowers and $20,000 for Pell Grant recipients under President Biden’s proposal.
+When the federal government paused student loan payments during the COVID-19 pandemic on March 13, 2020, it meant borrowers didn’t need to pay, but could if they chose to.
+Many who did hope to benefit from anticipated debt forgiveness — up to $10,000 for eligible borrowers and $20,000 for Pell Grant recipients under former President Biden’s proposal.

 Those who paid during the pause were eligible for refunds to prevent losing out if their debt was forgiven.
 This applied specifically to borrowers whose payments reduced their total loan balance below the forgiveness threshold.